KLSGIT-WGCS/VishwaCTF-2023/writeups/Forensics/OakvilleTownMystery.md

 The flag was :

-> vishwaCTF{WellingtonEastSpringwood}
+> vishwaCTF{WellingtonEastSpringwood} 🥳

 And it was correct !!
 This is an example where it shows the importance of attention to detail, and going over the given materials carefully before proceeding.
-Remember that these little details are almost always hidden in plain sight...
+Remember that these little details are almost always hidden in plain sight 👀

+#

+###### Hey there!
+If you're looking to work with SQL without downloading or installing any software, there's an awesome option for you!
+Just use any browser-based SQL viewer like the one provided at this link: https://sqliteviewer.app/.

+> It's great to see how cybersecurity isn't just about complex solutions, but also about finding solutions in any way possible!
+So cool! :D

+###### However, it's always good to remember that online sources may not always be trustworthy and might potentially leak sensitive information.
+Therefore, sometimes it's better to prioritize data security over convenience.
+That's why, *going old school can be the safest option* 🦺.